trOnk12/rijksmusem/documentation/README.md

 ● icon to indicate the player's ability to render NAI icons from VAST
 ```

-In the sdk this list is represented with the following enum:
+In the SDK this list is represented with the following enum:

 ```kotlin
 enum class PlayerCapabilities(val rawValue: String) {